How to Create Privacy Policy For Your Website

 WP Legal Pages Plugin

-WP Legal Pages is a free privacy policy generator that lets you quickly create and edit your website’s privacy policy pages.
+WPLP Compliance Platform is a professional privacy policy generator that lets you quickly create and edit your website’s privacy policy pages.

 From your WordPress Dashboard, click on Plugins > Add New.